pomerium/pomerium/docs/docs/topics/original-request-context.md

 ### Secondary Requests

-Suppose the **API** service needed to connect to another machine interface, which we'll call **API2** for additional information, and this call also needs the original user context.
+Suppose the **API** service needed to connect to another machine interface (which we'll call **API2**) for additional information, and this call also needs the original user context.

 If **API** is configured to pass along the `X-Pomerium-JWT-Assertion-For` header, Pomerium will recognize and preserve this.
 All subsequent connections with this header forwarded will perpetuate the original user context.